workflow4metabolomics/workflow4metabolomics/README.md

 How to contribute
 -----------------

-## Get your tools
+### Get our tools
-All your tools are publicly available in [GitHub](https://github.com/workflow4metabolomics) and freely installable through the [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/groups#/175812cd7caaf439)
+All our tools are publicly available in [GitHub](https://github.com/workflow4metabolomics) and freely installable through the [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/groups#/175812cd7caaf439)

 However, we will be glad to have [good] feedbacks on their usage in order to motivate us (and our funders).